2019 Akron Zips football team: MAC media poll

 The MAC released their preseason media poll on July 23, 2019, with the Zips predicted to finish in fifth place in the East Division.

 Schedule

-Akron's non-conference slate will consist of home games against UAB of Conference USA and Troy of the Sun Belt Conference, and road games against Illinois of the Big Ten Conference and UMass, a football independent.
+Akron's non-conference slate consisted of home games against UAB of Conference USA and Troy of the Sun Belt Conference, and road games against Illinois of the Big Ten Conference and UMass, a football independent.

 In Mid-American Conference play, the Zips hosted Kent State, Buffalo, Eastern Michigan, and Ohio, and traveled to Central Michigan, Northern Illinois, Bowling Green, and Miami.
 They did not play West Division members Ball State, Toledo, or Western Michigan.